ooni/probe-cli/docs/design/dd-003-step-by-step.md

 4. measurex [ooni/probe-cli#528](https://github.com/ooni/probe-cli/pull/528).

-In this (long) design document, we will revisit the original problem proposed by [df-002-netx.md](df-002-netx.md), in light of what we changed and of what we learned from the changes we applied.
-We will highlight the major pain points of the current implementation, which are these the following:
+In this (long) design document, we will revisit the original problem proposed by [df-002-netx.md](df-002-netx.md), in light of what we changed and learned from the changes we applied.
+We will highlight the significant pain points of the current implementation, which are the following:

-1. that the measurement library API is significantly different to the Go stdlib API, therefore violating the original `netx` design goal that writing a new experiment means using slightly different constructors that deviate from the standard library only to meet specific measurement goals we have;
+1. that the measurement library API is significantly different from the Go stdlib API, therefore violating this original `netx` design goal: that writing a new experiment means using slightly different constructors that deviate from the standard library only to meet specific measurement goals we have;

 2. that the decorator pattern leads to complexity in creating measurement types, which in turn seems to be the reason why the previous issue exists;